vpsfreecz/vpsadminos/docs/user-guide/resources.md

 memory.limit_in_bytes     5.0G
 ```

-In this way, you can configure any available CGroup parameter.
+In this way, you can configure any available cgroup parameter.

 Since the groups are nested, it is useful to see what parameters are set for
 a particular group including all its parents, up to the *root* group.
 That's